DANYSR8/ENEE_3141_DigiComm/Lab 1/LAB1.md

 ![image](https://github.com/DANYSR8/ENEE_3141_DigiComm/assets/117769464/92826523-d991-4b1d-bc1d-0881ef160b13)

 ### AM Demod
 Even after filtering the signal with a lowpass filter, the signal still contains unwated noise that will be pass through the low pass filter.
-Since the an ideal low pass filter would be a "brick wall " filter
-which would be a filter that cutoff directly at the specific cutoff point.
+Since the an ideal low pass filter would be a "brick wall " filter  which would be a filter that cutoff directly at the specific cutoff point.
 But in reality it ramps down and surpass the cutoff point.

 ![image](https://github.com/DANYSR8/ENEE_3141_DigiComm/assets/117769464/23fda64b-88a5-4bec-bbaf-88be2df2b245)

 (add a comparison of a brick wall filter and a real filter)

 ### Rational Resampler
-This last block is a "rational resampler" which is used to match the frequency between two block, since if the incomming signal is running/smapling at a frequecy greater than the reciving decive the diffence between the two will "chop up" the signal.
-For example our incoming signal was being sampled at 400kHz but our speakers was being sampled at 32kHz, therefore the resampler matching the frequencys of the speaker by Decimation ( which reduces the sample rate) and Interpolation (which increases the sample rate).
+This last fucntional block is a "rational resampler" which is used to match the frequency between two block, since if the incomming signal is running/sampling at a frequecy greater than the reciving device the diffence between the two will "chop up" the signal.
+For example our incoming signal was being sampled at 400kHz but our speakers was being sampled at 32kHz, therefore the resampler matches the frequencys of the speaker by Decimation ( which reduces the sample rate) and Interpolation (which increases the sample rate).
 In general this resample is done by multpliy and or dividing by a certin constants.
 In our case we divided by 400kHz and followed it up by multiplying by 32kHz.

 ![image](https://github.com/DANYSR8/ENEE_3141_DigiComm/assets/117769464/bc2bee30-626c-460c-871a-6141247523c9)

 ### GUI Blocks
+These blocks serve as the visual elements taht will be displayed on the graphical user interface (GUI).
+It this case we used a "Frequency Sink" which displays the fast fourier transform (FFT) of the entire transmitted signal.
+The "Waterfall Sink" displays time moiving down such as a waterfall, frequency on the horizontal axis and the magnetude of the specific frequecy displayed as diffennt shades of color as to show its intensity.

 ![image](https://github.com/DANYSR8/ENEE_3141_DigiComm/assets/117769464/443a98d8-41cd-42c7-8fd3-0fb1093e2ce0)
 ![image](https://github.com/DANYSR8/ENEE_3141_DigiComm/assets/117769464/36902073-1f68-4fc4-b85a-dd15d9ae755f)

 ## Working GUI & AM Radio
+Overall this is the window that would pop up if the project were to be run.
+As you can see the "GUI Range" variables are displayed at the top with some sliders to allow changes to it values.
+As for the graphs below you can see the waterfall display showing the intensity of the current frequecy range , and the frequency sink displaying the FFT of the incomming signals.

 ![image](https://github.com/DANYSR8/ENEE_3141_DigiComm/assets/117769464/3c564670-a2d1-44c5-b894-1450f1449abb)